Close

 Business and Commercial Visas

 Business visitor permits cover short-term commercial activities, meetings, and conferences.
-For extended business engagements, temporary business visas provide stays up to 3 months with multiple-entry options available.
+For single-entry business visas, stays of up to 90 days are permitted, while multiple-entry business visas allow stays of up to 10 months.

 • Conference and meeting attendance visas